Subscriber Status

 Programmatic Usage

-You can programmatically check the status of an Air SIM subscription as well as its session status using the Soracom API, CLI, or Air SIM Metadata Service.
+You can programmatically check the status of an IoT SIM using the Soracom API, CLI, or IoT SIM Metadata Service.

-When using the API or CLI, you will need the IMSI number of the subscription.
+When using the API or CLI, you will need the SIM ID of the IoT SIM.
+Alternatively, you can use the IMSI for subscriber-based API operations.

 Soracom API